it-vecherka/jnoid/jnoid.coffee.md

           unsubRoot = root.subscribe(spawner)
           unbind

-By the way, this was the most tricky part to make EventStream kind of a monad (controversial as always).
+By the way, this was the most tricky part to make Signal kind of a monad (controversial as always).
 In a Haskell world this function is usually called `bind`, let's make an alias:

       bind: (args...)-> @flatMap(args...)

 This combinator gives us lots of power.
-Imagine at first place that we want to merge streams.
-It's unbelievably simple ( `id` is a function that returns it's first argument).
+Imagine at first place that we want to merge signals.
+It's unbelievably simple:

-      merge: (others...)-> EventStream.fromList([@, others...]).join()
+      merge: (others...)-> Signal.fromList([@, others...]).join()
       join: -> @flatMap(id)

+`id` is a function that returns it's first argument.

-Join transforms stream of streams into just a stream, so another common name for it is flatten.
+Join transforms signal of signal into just a signal, so another common name for it is flatten.

       flatten: -> @join()

 Another example is that we can easily implement a delay.

-      delay: (delay)-> @flatMap (x)-> Jnoid.later(delay, x)
+      delay: (delay)-> @flatMap (x)-> Signal.later(delay, x)

-We know we haven't defined `Jnoid.later` yet with all similar fancy constructors, but it's obvious - something that takes a value and returns a stream that pops this value in a given amount of time, then ends.
+We know we haven't defined `Signal.later` yet with all similar fancy constructors, but it's obvious - something that takes a value and returns a signal that pops this value in a given amount of time, then ends.

 For fun, note that we could define `map` as:

-      collect: (f)-> @flatMap (x)-> EventStream.unit(f(x))
+      collect: (f)-> @flatMap (x)-> Signal.unit(f(x))

 Zip
 ---

 But that's not all the power we need.
-We also need to zip streams.
-Zipping is turning a list of streams to a stream that on value in any of them sends the tuple of all their latest values.
-It can terminate when all the streams ended or when any of the streams ended - those'll serve different purposes.
+We also need to zip signals.
+Zipping is turning a list of signals to a signal that on value in any of them sends the tuple of all their latest values.
+It can terminate when all the signals ended or when any of the signals ended - those'll serve different purposes.

 Again as with the `flatMap` it'll be fat, ugly and operate mutable state.
 But you don't have to worry about it as long as your code will be pure.

-These functions do not have the main stream so we define them as class
+These functions do not have the main signal so we define them as class
 functions:

-      @zip: (streams, endChecker = all) ->
+      @zip: (signals, endChecker = all) ->
-        if streams.length
+        if signals.length
-          values = (undefined for s in streams) new EventStream (sink) =>
+          values = (undefined for s in signals) new Signal (sink) =>
             unsubscribed = false
-            unsubs = (nop for s in streams) unsubAll = (-> f() for f in unsubs ; unsubscribed = true) ends = (false for s in streams) checkEnd = ->
+            unsubs = (nop for s in signals) unsubAll = (-> f() for f in unsubs ; unsubscribed = true) ends = (false for s in signals) checkEnd = ->
               if endChecker(ends)
                 tapUnsub sink(new End()), unsubAll